-Inspectors should report clearly on the standards of student teachers' personal literacy, numeracy and information and communication technology (ICT) skills and how well they apply these in their course work and in their teaching.
+Inspectors should report clearly on the standards of student teachers' personal literacy, numeracy and digital skills and how well they apply these in their course work and in their teaching.
 They should look at the progress of student teachers who are identified as having relatively weak skills or those with more advanced skills.
-They will also consider how well students plan for and support pupils' literacy, numeracy and ICT.
+They will also consider how well students plan for and support pupils' literacy, numeracy and digital skills.